hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 4.5.0 =
+* Fixed frontend error when recaptcha was activated in wpDiscuz.

 = 4.4.0 =
 * Added compatibility with Contact Form 7 Stripe integration.
 * Added compatibility with WPS Hide Login plugin.